 Subsequently, selected controversial issues related to the work of the International Criminal Court will be presented and discussed.

-First, the Court’s relationship with States and the United Nations Security Council will be scrutinized through the lens of the principle of complementarity and the impact of United Nations Security Council’s referrals on the practice before Court.
+First, the Court’s relationship with States and the United Nations Security Council will be scrutinized through the lens of the principle of complementarity and the impact of the United Nations Security Council’s referrals on the practice before the Court.
 Second, the Court’s underlying political dimension and the critiques leveled against it will be explored.
 Finally, the legal framework for victims’ participation and the principles of reparation provided for by the Rome Statute and recent case law will be critically assessed.